ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 });
 ```

 In the above snippet, we import the `OpusPool` and `Networks` from the `opus-pool` package, and we create a new `OpusPool` instance with specific parameters.

-Let's break down what each parameter in the OpusPool initialization represents:
+Let’s break down what each parameter in the `OpusPool` initialization represents:

--   **`address` (Hex)**: This represents the the currently connected user's wallet address.
+-   **`address` (Hex)**: This represents the the currently connected user’s wallet address.
 Note that the pool solution must be re-initialized with the new user address if a different wallet is connected.

 -   **`network` (Networks)**: Specifies the network to be used, which can be Holesky, Ethereum.

 -   **`rpcUrl` (string, optional)**: An optional parameter specifying the RPC URL to interact with the blockchain.
 If not defined, a public node will be used.

 {% hint style="success" %}

-With these steps, the Opus SDK is successfully integrated and initialized in our project.
+With these steps, the OPUS Pool SDK is successfully integrated and initialized in our project.

 {% endhint %}

-## Using Vaults with Opus Pool SDK
+## Using Vaults with OPUS Pool SDK

-The Opus Pool SDK offers two primary ways to engage with vaults for Ethereum staking:
+The OPUS Pool SDK offers two primary ways to engage with vaults for Ethereum staking:

-1. Using predefined default vaults provided by Opus
+1. Using predefined default vaults provided by OPUS
 2. Configuring your own custom vaults.

 Below is a guide on how to leverage each option.

 ### Option 1: Accessing Default Vault Address

-The Opus SDK has a predefined list of default vault addresses for each supported network.
+The OPUS Pool SDK has a predefined list of default vault addresses for each supported network.
 These vaults are Chorus One nodes, optimized for immediate use without additional setup.

 To access these default vault addresses, you can use the `getDefaultVaults` function, providing the network as an argument.
 This is particularly useful if you do not have specific vault addresses or prefer a quick setup.

 {% hint style="info" %}